cgwire/kitsu/docs/getting-started-advanced/README.md

 You can also modify the information with the edit button ![Edit button](../img/getting-started/edit_button.png).

 You now see a new line on the edit pop-up.
-You can select the information from the list, alternatively, enter the free values, depending on your previous choice.
+You can select the information from the list, alternatively, enter the free values or use the checklist, depending on your previous choice.

 Don't forget to press the **Confirm** button when you are done.